CityOfPhiladelphia/standards-docs/site-content/guidelines/content/references-for-this-guide.md

 ---
 title: References for this guide
 date: 2017-01-30
-description: More resources for creating great content.
+description: Here are more resources for creating great content.
 menu:
   main:
     parent: content